Updated: Jan 19

 Monitor the test progress and validate that they meet the timelines.

-Validate that you adjust the test plan based on the testing results (Example: many bugs in a single location can indicate that we need to make more and deeper tests.)
+Please validate that you adjust the test plan based on the testing results (For example, many bugs in a single location can indicate that we need to make more and deeper tests.)

 Validate that the test team understands their responsibilities.